Our Core Programs

 WWC combines gateway programming, clinical support, research, and mental health promotion to help transform the lives of our uniformed service personnel and their families affected by Operational Stress Injuries.
 Taken together, we have created an innovative approach to mental health that uses clinical best practices and evidence informed care to create an environment of compassion, resiliency and hope for our Veterans, First Responders and their families.

 The Trauma Resiliency Program (TRP) is a clinically facilitated group-based training program that combines the power of a

 Animal Assisted Therapy For PTSD

 PTSD SERVICE DOG PROGRAM

 Properly trained PTSD Service Dogs change lives.
-The Wounded Warriors Canada PTSD Service Dog program funds the training and pairing of a minimum of 40 dogs per year.
+The Wounded Warriors Canada PTSD Service Dog Program provides funding to support the training of approximately 100 dogs per year.

 COUPLES BASED EQUINE THERAPY

 A combination of Equine Assisted Learning, Psychological intervention, combined with tools to reduce conflict, manage anger and improve communication.

 BOS is a group-based intervention program providing participants the opportunity to receive and offer support in a group context with issues related to operational stress.